stratum-mining/stratumprotocol.org/src/index.md

   - url: https://github.com/stratum-mining/stratum
     icon: /assets/github-icon.svg
 roadmapTitle: Progress and Roadmap
-roadmapTagline: This is where things currently stand with the Stratum V2 protocol.
+roadmapTagline: This is where the Stratum V2 protocol’s progress currently stands.
 roadmapSteps:
-  - Once completed __MVP1__  allows you to use SV2 in the simplest form.
-A miner running  existing SV1 firmware with a proxy that __translates__ the messages into SV2.
-In this configuration the pool does the transaction selection.
+  - Launch **MVP1** will allow users to run SV2 in its simplest form - a miner running existing SV1 firmware with a proxy that translates messages into SV2.
+In this configuration, the pool selects transactions.
-  - A pull request that implements a __block template provider__ will be submitted to the Bitcoin Core repository for a review.
+  - A pull request that implements a **block template provider** will be submitted to the Bitcoin Core repository for review.
-  - Implement the __Job Negotiator__, which can be used by a miner(s) to negotiate a block template with a pool.
+  - Implement the **job negotiator**, which a miner or miners can use to negotiate a block template with a pool.
-  - With translator, template provider and a job negotiator, we will be ready to launch an __MVP2__.
-In this configuration, a miner does transaction selection from the __mempool__, and the pool accepts it.
+  - Once a translator, template provider, and job negotiator are running, we will launch an MVP2.
+In this configuration, a miner handles mempool transaction selection, and the pool accepts it.
   - Get MVP1 and MVP2 from beta to production-ready based on the feedback of early adopters and tailor configurations to their needs,
 supportersTitle: Current Supporters of Stratum V2
-supportersText: Companies and individuals who are supporting developers working on Stratum V2 community implementation.
+supportersText: Companies who financially support developers working on Stratum V2.
 supporters:
   - value: bitmex
     image: /assets/bitmex-logo.svg